NOAA-ORR-ERD/noaa-oil-data/validation/validation_by_record.rst

 ``EC01803``: IFO 380
  |    E030: Oils must have an API
  |    W006: No density values provided

+``EC02709``: Western Canadian Select
+ |    E033: Visual Stability is "mesostable", it must be one of: ['Did not form', 'Entrained', 'Mesostable', 'Stable', 'Unstable']

 ``EC04002``: Alberta Sweet Mixed Blend #6
  |    E032: Distillation type is "None", it must be one of: ['mass fraction', 'volume fraction']